mcm23016/Meal-Planner-Mobile-App/README.md

 [Software Demo Video](https://youtu.be/_czHrN_KRrM)

+If you want to run this project, just open a blank activity in Android Studio and copy the two included files into the project.
+The build.gradle.kts file is in gradle scripts and is for the module, and not the project.

 # Development Environment

 I used Android Studio to develop the app.
 ChatGPT helped me a lot since I did not know much about Kotlin.